sanraith/evocontest/docs/architecture.md

 sequenceDiagram

 participant client
-participant FE as evowar FE
+participant FE as evorace FE
 participant DB as DB & FS
-participant BE as evowar BE
+participant BE as evorace BE
 participant raspberry

 client ->> FE:Submit solution